Dollybirds

-Dollybirds (Csinibaba) is a 1997 Hungarian comedy musical film directed by Péter Tímár.
+Dollybirds (Csinibaba) is a 1997 Hungarian comedy musical film directed by Péter Tímár. and written by Gyula Márton and Péter Tímár.

 Synopsis

-In the August of 1962, the Hungarian Young Communist League announces that the winner of the annual Ki mit tud? talent show will earn a trip to the 8th World Festival of Youth and Students in Helsinki; sensing a chance to defect communist Hungary, Attila decides to win the contest by putting a band together.
+In the August 1962, the Hungarian Young Communist League announces that the winner of the annual Ki mit tud? talent show will earn a trip to the 8th World Festival of Youth and Students in Helsinki; sensing a chance to defect communist Hungary, Attila decides to win the contest by putting a band together.
 With varying levels of support from the local residents, he assembles a ragtag band, and enters the contest.
 They reach the finals, but before they'd get a chance to perform on stage, an encounter with a stagehand reveals to them that the contest is fixed and that the winners have already been picked; the band sadly departs without ever going on stage.